Navigation - click to jump to:

 Resources for 11-14 years

-Below you will find a comprehensive presentation for pupils aged 11-14 years covering the main factors that make up a sustainable healthy diet, for example nutrition and health, environmental impact, affordability, accessibility, cultural acceptability and safety.
+Below you will find a comprehensive presentation for pupils aged 11-14 years covering the main factors that make up a sustainable healthy diet. .

 There are also three 'pick and mix' activity sheets that are designed to suit a variety of learning styles and develop high-level thinking skills and discussion, along with creativity and independence.
 The Sustainable healthy diets presentation can be used to support the activities, and the pick and mix activities are ideal for home learning, individual or group work, or for cover lessons.